patrickcortez/AurSh/docs/syntax.md

 ```

 **How it works internally**
-1. When you enter a command, AurSh's internal `Parser` reads the raw string and breaks it down into individual tokens (words, pipes, strings).
+1. When you enter a command, AurSh's internal `Lexer` reads the raw string and breaks it down into individual tokens (words, pipes, strings).
-2. It expands any `$VARIABLES` or `~` home directory paths.
+2. The `Parser` builds a hierarchical Abstract Syntax Tree (AST), identifying pipelines, loops, and conditional blocks.
-3. If it detects control flow (`if`, `for`, `while`), it passes execution to the `ScriptRunner` which manages scoping and block logic.
+3. The `AstLinter` scans the AST for syntax errors (like missing spaces or unquoted variables) and warns you before execution.
-4. It finally hands the commands to the `Executor` to spin up native processes or internal built-ins, wiring up standard input/output through the pipeline operators.
+4. Finally, the `AstEvaluator` securely executes the AST, managing function scoping, variables, and Native OS processes.

 ---